Human trophy collecting: History

 Archaeologists discovered human skull cups dating to 14,700 years ago in Gough's Cave, in Somerset, England; these skulls were modified in ways indicative of intentional human trophy collecting, including removal of the facial region and cleaning them.

 According to biblical scripture, in the Old Testament, Saul asked David to bring him one hundred Philistine foreskins as bride price for his daughter Michal.
 David and his men fought a battle, and he presented the king with two hundred.

 Headhunting has been practiced across the Americas, Europe, Asia, and Oceania for millennia.
 One analysis of the practice in early North American societies linked it to social distance from the victim.
 Groups such as the Scythians collected the skulls of the vanquished to make a skull cup.

-In the Japanese invasions of Korea (1592–1598), the noses and ears of slain Koreans and Chinese were collected and brought back to Japan, where they were placed in the Mimizuka monument in Kyoto.
+In the Japanese invasions of Korea (1592–1598), the noses of slain Koreans and Chinese were collected and brought back to Japan, where they were placed in the Mimizuka monument in Kyoto.
 As of 2024, it still stands.